abhinav4848/Obsidian-Medicine/ondansetron.md

 tags:
   - pharmacology
 ---
+5HT3 antagonist.
+This class also includes Granisetron.

+Works by blocking the action of serotonin which can cause vomiting.
 # Indication
-Chemo or radiotherapy induced N&V
+[[antiemetics|anti-emetic]]: Chemo or radiotherapy induced N&V (CINV).

 # Side effects
-5HT3 antagonist.
 [[qt prolongation|QT prolongation]]